dustin-miao/diffeq/content/Exercises/🗒️population growth.md

 > [!summary]- Solution
 >
-> Setting this up as an [[📘initial value problem]], we can integrate both sides and solve the differential equation.
+> Setting this up as an [[📘initial value problem|initial value problem]], we can integrate both sides and solve the differential equation.
 > 1. $0.0129$
 > 2. $11.58 \cdot 10^9$
 > 3. 2178